mayasissel/CarbsAndRatings/README.md

 Test Statistic: The absolute difference of mean in the proportion of carbohydrates between the distribution of the group without missing ratings and the distribution of the grouop with missing ratings

 Significance Level: 0.05

+The observed difference of means for 'missing_rating' and 'carb_prop' we got is roughly 0.003209, indicated by the red line on the graph.
+Because the p_value we found (0.1) is greater than 0.05, we fail to reject the null hypothesis.
+COncluding that the missingness of the 'rating' column is not dependent on 'carb_prop'

+To test whether or not the missingness of the 'rating' column is dependent on 'calories (#)' which is the number of calories in a given recipe, we ran a permutation test by shuffling the missingness of the 'rating' column 1000 times to collect 1000 simulated mean differences between the distribution with missing data and without missing data.

+To investigate this goal, we ran a permutation test following the guide below:

 Null Hypothesis: The missingness of ratings does not depend on the calories in a recipe